RethinkDB in under two minutes: see the highlights video.

 RethinkDB is the first open-source, scalable database designed specifically to push data to applications in realtime.
 It dramatically reduces the time and effort necessary to build scalable realtime apps.

 RethinkDB is being used in production by hundreds of technology startups, consulting studios, and Fortune 500 companies.
-Here are some example use cases:
+Here are some example use cases (possibly out of date):

 RethinkDB has a vibrant community of over 100,000 developers, and hundreds of contributors from around the world.